Table of Contents

 - Post removal affiliate links: CheaterLand.com’s “Contact Us” page provides links to “independent services” for online content removal.
-It’s highly likely CheaterLand has a kickback program associated with the mentioned links, allowing them to profit off of their toxic platform.
+It’s not unheard of for online user-generated content platforms to have a kickback program associated, allowing them to profit off of toxic posts.
 A relationship with affiliates and affiliate links should be disclosed, as referring such removal websites without mentioning any paid connection is highly unethical, and even potentially illegal according to the FTC.

 - Retaliation: If it wasn’t already apparent CheaterLand.com is an unprofessional, illegitimate platform for hate and toxicity, a further look at their “Contact Us” page will affirm it.
 Their page reads, “If you threaten us or our service providers, the post will remain on the site for eternity, no matter what…In other words, your threats will cause your name to appear in another site, it’s what some call backfire.
 Don’t be stupid, you won’t scare us.”
 Not only does CheaterLand.com host a platform for others to post malicious and false content about innocent persons, they retaliate when a victim tries to dispute or question posts.

 Ohio Defamation Law Fact: Before bringing a defamation claim, it’s first important to understand your state’s specific statute of limitations time-frames.
 In Ohio, an action for libel and slander must be brought within one year after the cause of action accrued, or the time when the plaintiff first discovers the injury.